 In any case, the church was quickly rebuilt and enlarged.
 The current campanile was erected between 1498 and 1502 and the new church opened its doors in 1511.
 Honouring the Dominican roots of the complex, the church was now dedicated to Saint Peter Martyr, the Dominican preacher and inquisitor who was killed by a heretic in 1252.
 His canonisation the next year was one of the fastest in the history of the Roman Catholic church.
 Saint Peter’s tomb – a magnificent monument by the Pisan artist Giovanni di Balduccio – can be found in the church of Sant’Eustorgio in Milan.
 The saint is often depicted with a meat cleaver or some other cutting device entrenched in his skull, a reference to his murder, which was apparently quite bloody.

 But back to Murano.
 The church of San Pietro Martire was in operation for about 300 years.
 Then, in 1797, Napoleon Bonaparte abolished the Republic of Venice.
 In 1806, the San Pietro Martire was closed and stripped of most of its artworks, which were moved to the Accademia in Dorsoduro.
 The church was reopened as a parish church in 1813 and rededicated to Saints Peter – the Apostle, not the Martyr – and Paul.
-It was embellished with works of art taken from other suppressed churches and monasteries on Murano and other islands in the lagoon.
+In 1840 it got back its former name, San Pietro Martire.
+The church was embellished with works of art taken from other suppressed churches and monasteries on Murano and other islands in the lagoon.
 Therefore, the interior decoration of the church can hardly be considered original.
 This is especially the case with regard to one of the most famous paintings, the so-called Pala Barbarigo.

 Interior of the church